mendess/Mendess2526.github.io/content/go-doesnt-have-tuples.md

 func1(func2("hi"), 1)
 ```

-Here `func2` takes a string a returns something, let's say it returns the length
+Here `func2` takes a string and returns something, let's say it returns the length
 of the string

 ```py